bitwarden/help/_articles/account/biometrics.md

 2. Scroll down to the Options section, and check the **Enable Browser Integration** box.

    {% callout info %}Optionally, check the **Require verification for browser integration** option to require [account fingerprint]({% link _articles/features/fingerprint-phrase.md %}) verification when you activate the integration.{% endcallout %}
+   {% callout success %}**If you're using Safari**, you can stop here.
+Safari does not require steps 3-5 for Unlock with Biometrics to be enabled.{% endcallout %}
 3. In your Browser, navigate to the Extensions manager (e.g. `chrome://extensions` or `brave://extensions`), open Bitwarden, and toggle the **Allow access to file URLs** option.